 The side panel will slide in from the right with two actions to complete - 'Create a link' and 'Publish'.

 Click on Create a link.
-A secondary side panel will then slide in.
+A secondary side panel will slide in.

-Firstly, decide upon the domain to publish on.
+Decide upon the domain to publish on.
 The default one will be our hosting domain.
-Alternatively, if you have a purchased domain or domains, you can choose one of these by clicking on the 'Publish on' dropdown menu.
+Alternatively, if you have a purchased domain or domains, you can select one by clicking on the 'Publish on' dropdown.

-Whilst the default domain does have SSL certification (meaning it's a secure connection, which you'll want if your transmitting private data over the page), a custom domain purchased from us will not have SSL certification.
+Whilst the default domain does have SSL certification (meaning it's a secure connection, which you'll want if your transmitting private data over the page), a custom domain purchased from us won't have SSL certification.
 This is something to consider when choosing which domain to use.

-Secondly, enter your own 'friendly' page name for the link in 'Friendly part'.
-Note that this defaults to the main heading you've included on your page, but can be changed to anything.
+Enter your own 'friendly' page name for the link.
+This defaults to the main heading you've included on your page, but can be changed to anything.

-As you make these choices, note how the preview of the how the URL updates for you, so you know what it will look like.
+As you make these choices, note how the preview of the URL updates for you, so you know what it will look like.

 Once you're happy, click Apply.